Camoflauge

-Jason Johnson (December 9, 1981 – May 19, 2003), also known as Camoflauge, was an American rapper, famous for his songs "Cut Friends" and "Laying My Stunt Down".
+Jason Akeil Johnson (December 9, 1981 – May 19, 2003), also known as Camoflauge, was an American rapper, recognized for his songs "Cut Friends" and "Laying My Stunt Down".
 He released his final album Keepin It Real in 2002.

-Camoflauge was murdered in Savannah, Georgia, by gunfire outside of Pure Pain Records recording studio while he was walking his toddler son.
+Camoflauge was murdered in Savannah, Georgia, by gunfire outside of Pure Pain Records recording studio while he was walking with his toddler son.